IRTF-HRPC/drafts/draft-terminology.md

 Militarised metaphors are also a pervasive problem in language, perhaps even more so in technical communities because of the historical and actual relationship between technology and war.
 We welcome additional examples of terminology that might be avoided through more awareness and thoughtfulness.

-# Summary of recommendations
+# Summary of Recommendations

-To summarise this document, we have bulleted some very concrete action points that can be taken by Editors, reviewers and Authors, both present and future.
+To summarise, we have bulleted some very concrete action points that can be taken by Editors, reviewers and Authors, both present and future.

 Authors SHOULD:
  * Replace the offensive term "master-slave" with more accurate alternatives, for instance from the list of <xref target="master-slave"/>.
  * Replace the offensive term "blacklist-whitelist" with more accurate alternative, for instance from the list of suggested alternatives at <xref target="blacklist-whitelist"/>.
  * Reflect on their use of metaphors generally
- * Use the neutral "they" as the singular pronoun and
+ * Use the neutral "they" as the singular pronoun, and
  * Consider rolling back technical hard coding of their standards implementations with the documented knowledge available online {{socketwench}}.

-RFC Editor and Reviewers MUST:
+RFC Editor MUST:
  * Offer alternatives for offensive terminology as an important act of correcting larger editorial issues and clarifying technical concepts and
  * Suggest to Authors that even when referencing other specifications that have not replaced offensive terminology they could provide another term with a note that the term is original and not being suggested by the Author.

-# Additional references not cited above
+# Additional References Not Cited Above

 '‘Anyone can edit’, not everyone does: Wikipedia and the gender gap' by Ford, Heather and Wajcman, Judy (2017) Social Studies of Science.
 ISSN 0306-3127